 So please, give us time.
 Leave the majority of the parenting to your partner, even if you see him fumbling or out of his element.
 Leave the communications between houses to him.
 The financial negotiations.
 The discipline.
 At least initially….

 Don’t take our mother tiger behavior personally.
-As Jenna said in the post before this, focus on making YOUR life happy!
+Focus on making YOUR life happy!

 And moms, just realize: once you’ve seen the stepmom in your kids’ lives for a while, once you’ve seen her trying and trying, busting her ass and putting in all the same grunt work that YOU do, please, for the love of God! — cut her some slack.